PageUp Platform

 No. After submitting the annual evaluation, changes cannot be made in the system.
 If changes are needed, please contact rpimax@rpi.edu for assistance.

-• If you disagree with your performance evaluation, you are encouraged to discuss your concerns with your manager in an effort to reach a resolution.
-Following this discussion, your manager may choose to revise the evaluation or leave it unchanged.
-If you and your manager are unable to achieve a resolution, you should discuss the evaluation with the next level of supervision, up to the Portfolio owner, who will seek a resolution.
-Please note that the Dispute Resolution and Peer Review Appeal Process set forth in HR Policy #900.2 does not apply to disputes under this policy.
+- Should an employee disagree with the performance evaluation, the employee may discuss the differences with the supervisor in an effort to come to a resolution.
+The supervisor may make changes in the performance evaluation after discussion or may leave the performance evaluation unchanged.
+If the employee and the employee’s supervisor are unable to achieve a resolution, the employee should discuss the appraisal with the next level of supervision, up to the Portfolio owner, who will seek a resolution.
+Please note that the dispute resolution and peer review appeal procedure set forth in HR Policy #900.2, Dispute Resolution and Peer Review Appeal Process does not apply to disputes under this policy.

 For additional questions regarding RPI MAX, please contact rpimax@rpi.edu